ethereum/go-ethereum/docs/_interface/consensus-clients.md

 [Teku](https://pegasys.tech/teku): written in Java

-There is currently a [client diversity][client-div-link] issue where a large dominance of Prysm clients poses a risk to the health of the network.
-In response to the initial drive to even out the client diversity many Prysm nodes switched to Lighthouse to the extent that it now also has a problematic market share.
-It is therefore recommended to use a minority client such as Teku or Nimbus.

-It is also worth noting that client diversity is also an [issue on the execution layer](https://clientdiversity.org/), with Geth being run on about 85% of all Ethereum nodes.
-It is assumed that readers on this page have at least considered running a [minority execution client][execution-clients-link] and concluded that Geth is the right client for them.
+It is recommended to consider [client diversity][client-div-link] when choosing a consensus client.

-There are several ways to download and install the consensus clients including prebuilt binaries, docker containers or building from source.
-Instructions for each client are provided in the documentation linked in the client list above.
+Instructions for installing each client are provided in the documentation linked in the list above.
-Users can choose the method that is right for them.

-Regardles of the installation method, the consensus client must be started with the right port configuration to establish an RPC connection to the local Geth instance.
+The consensus client must be started with the right port configuration to establish an RPC connection to the local Geth instance.
 In the example above, `localhost:8551` was authorized for this purpose.
 The consensus clients all have a command similar to `--http-webprovider` that takes the exposed Geth port as an argument.